-- No valid decisions can be taken at any members' meeting unless a quorum is present. - The guorum for a members' meeting is 15 members, present in person. - If a quorum is not present within 15 minutes after the time at which a members' meeting was due to start or if a quorum ceases to be present during a members' meeting the meeting cannot proceed; and fresh notices of meeting will require to be sent out, to deal with the business (or remaining business) which was intended to be conducted. - The President of the organisation should act as chairperson of each members' meeting. - If the President of the organisation is not present within 15 minutes after the time at which the meeting was due to start (or is not willing to act as chairperson), the Charity trustees present at the meeting must elect (from among themselves) the person who will act as chairperson of that meeting.
+- 53 No valid decisions can be taken at any members' meeting unless a quorum is present. - 54 The quorum for a members' meeting is 15 members, present in person, or virtually. - 55 If a quorum is not present within 15 minutes after the time at which a members' meeting was due to start or if a quorum ceases to be present during a members' meeting the meeting cannot proceed; and fresh notices of meeting will require to be sent out, to deal with the business (or remaining business) which was intended to be conducted. - 56 The President of the organisation should act as chairperson of each members' meeting. - 57 If the President of the organisation is not present within 15 minutes after the time at which the meeting was due to start (or is not willing to act as chairperson), the Charity trustees present at the meeting must elect (from among themselves) the person who will act as chairperson of that meeting.